Best Menstrual Cup for Low Cervix

 What is a Menstrual Cup?

 A menstrual cup is a little cup that is designed to catch, or collect the blood from your period before it even leaves the body.
 By doing this, you create less mess, and smells as the blood does not come out of your body until you remove the cup.
-This cup is safe enough to be used for up to 12 hours at a time, and is reusable for up to 10 years.
+The little cup is put into the vagina, and sits against the vaginal walls to create a seal.
+It is safe enough to be used for up to 12 hours at a time, and is reusable for up to 10 years.
 This saves you money and time, and is a great eco alternative to disposable tampons and sanitary pads.

 Best Menstrual Cup for Low Cervix